-NOTICE IS HEREBY GIVEN that the Annual General Meeting of ABUNDANCE INTERNATIONAL LIMITED (the "Company") will be held by way of electronic means on 27 April 2021 at 10.00 a.m. for the businesses as set out below.
+NOTICE IS HEREBY GIVEN that the Annual General Meeting ("AGM") of ABUNDANCE INTERNATIONAL LIMITED (the "Company") will be convened and held at 9 Joo Koon Circle, Singapore 629041 on Thursday, 27 April 2023 at 10.00 a.m. for the purpose of transacting the following businesses as set out below.

-This Notice has been made available on SGXNet and the Company's website and may be accessed at the URL http://abundance.com.sg/AGM.
+This Notice has been made available on SGXNet and the Company's website at the URL https://abundance.com.sg/web/AGM.
 A printed copy of this Notice will NOT be despatched to members.